DLR-SF/Sky-Imaging/README.md

 For this repository python 3.10 or newer is required.
 If using conda, first setup a new conda environment using the environment.yml.
-- For creating a new environment: `conda env create -f environment.yml`
+- For creating a new environment:

+      conda env create -f environment.yml

-- For updating an existing one: `conda env update -f environment.yml`
+- For updating an existing one:

+      conda env update -f environment.yml

-Afterward, install the required pip packages and *asi_core* itself by typing: `pip install -e . --no-build-isolation`.
+Afterward, install the required pip packages and *asi_core* itself by typing:

+    pip install -e . --no-build-isolation

 Usage